 Continue along Third Avenue up the hill to the Cracow Mining Museum.
-The Museum is open most days, no appointment required.
+The Museum is open every day, no appointment required.
 It is also located right next door to the town camping area, a great spot to pull up and rest for the night.

-DAY FOUR - CAMBOON & BILOELA(206 KM/2.5HRS)
+DAY FOUR - CAMBOON & BILOELA (206 KM/2.5HRS)

 Head east out of Cracow on the Eidsvold-Theodore Road towards Eidsvold.
-Turnleft onto Defence Road at approximately 15 km.
+Turn left onto Defence Road at approximately 15 km.

-Travel 33 km along the DefenceRoad and you will come to a sign pointing right for 'Camboon'.
+Travel 33 km along the Defence Road and you will come to a sign pointing right for 'Camboon'.
 Turn right onto this road, 'Camboon-Crowsdale Road' and drive 1.5 km to the junction.

 Turn right at the 'Hall' sign and drive a further 2 km until you reach the Camboon Campdraft Grounds.
-The old Camboon School of Arts Hall and bar are well worthalook.
+The old Camboon School of Arts Hall and bar are well worth a look.

 If travelling in October, you may be lucky enough to catch the Camboon Campdraft.
 At other times of the year they hold dog trials and other events, which are always worth a look.
-Regardless, this is the perfectplace to get your billy or thermos out and enjoy a cuppa.
+Regardless, this is the perfect place to get your billy or thermos out and enjoy a cuppa.